Trixie Belden and the Killifish Point Mystery

 The trio set out along one of the paths that wound around the bluffs, sometimes angling downward toward the mighty Hudson, and other times bearing up toward the top of the bluffs.
 The slope was gentle along this portion of the river, and the path was easy to navigate.
 Further north, the bluffs would be much steeper and impassable.
 The trio had fun exploring the terrain, even leaving the paths to do some simple rock climbing a few feet up the bluffs.
 It was on the way back to the flat spot where the Bob-Whites had laid out their picnic that Trixie saw him.

-A figure appeared at the top of one of the trails, apparently saw Mart and Di leisurely chatting on the red and white checked blanket below, and hurriedly turned and darted away.
+A figure appeared at the top of one of the trails, apparently saw Mart and Di leisurely chatting on the red-and-white checkered blanket below, and hurriedly turned and darted away.

-Trixie, to the bewilderment of her friends, suddenly increased her pace and practically ran up the path after the man.
-Honey tried to call to her, but her friend ignored her.
-At the top of the path near the road, Trixie saw a beat-up and very dirty auto pulling out onto the road, its tires squawking.
-She tried to get a glimpse of the license plate number, but the plate was extremely dirty, and the car was moving away too fast.
+Trixie, to the bewilderment of her friends, suddenly increased her pace and practically ran up the path after the man she had seen.
+Honey tried to call to her friend, but the curly-haired blonde ignored her.
+At the top of the path near the road, Trixie saw a dirty, beat-up car pulling out onto the road, its tires squawking.
+She tried to get a glimpse of the license plate number, but the plate was covered in mud, and the car was moving away too fast.

-Trixie sighed in frustration and started the descent down the path to return to her friends, knowing that she was going to have to explain her actions to Honey and Dan.
+Trixie sighed in frustration and started the descent down the path, knowing that she was going to have to explain her actions to Honey and Dan.
 She had gotten about a quarter of the way down the path when she met Honey and Dan on their way up, a mixture of concern and curiosity on their faces.

 "Trix?"
 Honey asked.
 "Are you okay?"